This tutorial explains what is BIOS, why and how to update the BIOS (Basic Input Output System) on Windows 10 with the help of screenshots:

-What Is BIOS
+What is BIOS

 BIOS is also called CMOS.
 First of all, BIOS is a bunch of code provided by the manufacturer of the CPU to the Motherboard manufacturer.

-It’s the Basic Input Output System of a PC which gets powered on as soon as the system starts booting.
+It’s the Basic Input Output System of a PC that gets powered on as soon as the system starts booting.
 It comes with the motherboard embedded within as a chip.
 It’s one of the core processors that are responsible for hardware initialization when the operating system starts booting up.
 Currently, every modern motherboard has built-in flash memory where BIOS data is stored.